-“My subject is money,” writes Kevin Pakenham (pictured above), “and money counts.
+“My subject is money,” wrote Kevin Pakenham (pictured above, who was chair of the trust until his sudden death in July 2020), “and money counts.
 We account for it carefully when it comes to us, and when we spend it.
 I hope this website tells you what happens to it – and the gratitude the trustees feel for the generosity of all.
 Huge thanks to all who’ve contributed in so many ways to the Longford Trust.”

 For What We Receive

-In 2016, the trust raised £192,811, an increase on the previous year.
-Donations towards our Longford Scholarships programme came to £154,713, with more than 70% from charitable trusts.
-Financial support for the Longford Lecture and Prize stood at £21,727, the highest yet achieved.
+In 2020, the trust raised £346,498, an increase of almost 13 per cent on the previous year.
+Donations towards our Longford Scholarships programme came to £302,194, with more than 70% from charitable trusts.
+We spent £27,714 on raising the funds needed for our work.

 What We Hold In Reserve

-At the end of 2016, the Longford Trust held, after accruals, assets of £184,733, representing one year’s running costs.
+At the end of 2019, the Longford Trust held, after accruals, assets of £232,557.
 Our financial commitment to many of our scholars extends for the duration of their degrees, up to three years into the future.

 - Each scholarship on average costs £4,500 in total.

 - Donations of time, as mentors, are greatly valued.

 - We make no charge for lecture tickets but welcome donations in lieu